brot/gpodder-hook-scripts/README.md

   Homepage: http://mp3splt.sourceforge.net/

-## zpravy

-The $subj podcast rss does not contain id and pubdate.
-Because of the missing guid gPodder reports always "no new episodes" for the podcast.
-This hook script fixes this.
-The pubdate can be calculated from the audio file url and I used the same number as guid.

 ## reset_etag

 Resets the etag and last modified information for a podcast.
 This could be necessary if the server lies about the last modified state.